 Now on to the reviews –

 The biggest downside I see to Lululemon, besides the high price, is everyone wears this brand.
-In all likelihood you’re not going to be the only person wearing your outfit.
+In all likelihood, you’re not going to be the only person wearing your outfit.
 Which really isn’t a big deal, unless you make it into a big deal.
 (Other favorite cuts – Align, perfect is you like an extra soft and less compressive fit, Wonder-Under – the original fit doesn’t flatter my dominant hips and thighs as well.
 I like a few side seams to break the expanse up.
 But many devotees swear by it. )

 2. Vie Active: Lili

 I was gifted a pair of these leggings about a month ago and quickly fell in love with this boutique, premium brand.
 The Vie Active Lili features an extra high rise (a little above my belly button).
 I think I would have been ok with their popular, though slightly lower, Rockell rise as well.
 The fabric is airy and luxurious.
 I was dry quickly after finishing my workout.
-My favorite feature were the double pockets on the sides for a phone, credit cards, ID, or other essentials.
+My favorite feature was the double pockets on the sides for a phone, credit cards, ID, or other essentials.
 While the fabric was very sleek, it wasn’t as smoothing or compressive as other premium fabrics I included.
 I could see the indentation of a scar through the fabric.
 It’s not necessarily a bad thing, it probably makes the overall fit more comfortable.
 I’m still confident in them, but it is something I wanted to note.
 This brand is classic with a twist: unexpected enough to be different but simple enough to be elegant.

 So I’m not going to lie.
 I actually don’t own a pair of the Old Navy High Rise Elevate Leggings.
-But I have tried multiple pairs on and practiced several exercise in each.
+But I have tried multiple pairs and practiced several exercises in each.
 And I also tried on several other leggings at the same price point before settling on these as the superior choice.
 I wanted to include something in the lineup that was under $50 in case you don’t plan on wearing your leggings hundreds of times.
 Maybe you’re more of a shorts girl but need a pair of tights for cold weather, maybe you’re in between sizes, or maybe this is the best you can justify right now.
 I totally get it.
 And Old Navy Elevate is a solid option.
 The fit is good overall, a few creases, but nothing alarming.
-The fabric is smoothing and supportive, but it is also coarser than anything else I recommended and it took some muscle to get them on.
+The fabric is smoothing and supportive, but it is also coarser than anything else I recommended, and it took some muscle to get them on.
 Although the seams are flat, I’m pretty sure you’d end up with some itchy seam lines on your legs if you wore them for an extended period of time.
-However, at the price point I still think you’re getting a good value.
+However, at this price point, I still think you’re getting a good value.

 Although they didn’t make my top 6, I also wanted to include a few other brands that might be the perfect fit for you.

 This brand is fun, edgy and on par with other premium brands.
 I have purchased and tried them on in the past, but I didn’t end up keeping anything because I ordered the wrong size and/or length.
 Because these are an Australian brand, they do run smaller than American brands.
-And since they don’t have a local store in my area, it’s harder to experiment and narrow it down to your prefect fit.
+And since they don’t have a local store in my area, it’s harder to experiment and narrow it down to your perfect fit.
 However, this pair is on my list to order and try out next.

 When I asked for recommendations on leggings, the Zella Live-In High Waist Leggings came up over and over again.
 Fans love them for the gym and beyond.
 Zella offers a moderate price point and is carried by Nordstrom Department Stores.
 I’m wondering if I’m daring enough to stray from my standard dark bottom uniform and try out this white marble pair.